- Religion and Philosophy»

 The Plan of God from the Beginning

-The idea of ‘logos’ is about a plan and a purpose that are conceived in the mind of a person just as God created the heavens and the earth according to His plan.
-The ‘logos’ in John 1:1 was about God’s spoken plans and purposes through the 'logos' from the 'beginning.'
-The evidence of God’s plan is evident in these following passages a s something that could be 'seen' and 'heard.'
+The idea of ‘logos’ is about a plan and a purpose that is conceived in the mind of a person just as God created the heavens and the earth according to His plan.
+The ‘logos’ in John 1:1 is about God’s spoken plans and purposes through the 'logos' from the 'beginning.'
+The evidence of God’s plan or 'logos' is evident in these following passages as something that could be 'seen' and 'heard.'

 As for you, see that what you have heard from the beginning remains in you. – 1 John 2:24

 Beloved, I am writing you no new commandment, but an old commandment that you had from the beginning.
 The old commandment is the word that you have heard. – 1 John 2:7

 And this is love, that we walk according to his commandments; this is the commandment, just as you have heard from the beginning, so that you should walk in it. – 2 John 1:6

 And now I ask you, dear lady—not as though I were writing you a new commandment, but the one we have had from the beginning—that we love one another. – 2 John 1:5

 The beginning of the Gospel of Jesus Christ, the Son of God. – Mark 1:1

 Just as those who from the beginning were eyewitnesses and ministers of the word have delivered them to us – Luke 1:2